exoplatform/exoplatform.github.io/docs/guide/developer-guide/simple-integration/activity-type.md

 > This page will describe how to create a new activity type in eXo Platorm

 In this tutorial, we will see how to add a new activity type in eXo Platform.
-Activities are short messages sent by users of the platform in different spaces stream.
-We already have few activity types like this :
+Activities are short messages sent by (or on belhalf of) users of the platform in different spaces stream.
+Several types of activity are built-in such as :
 - Simple activity

   ![](/img/activity-type/simple-activity.png)